Martin Yates: Conductor

-From 1994 to 1999, he was the principal conductor of the National Symphony Orchestra in London and from 2010 - 2014 he was the principal conductor of the Symphony Orchestra of the Cambridge University Music Society.
+From 1994 to 1999, he was the principal conductor of the National Symphony Orchestra in London and from 2010 to 2014 he was the principal conductor of the Symphony Orchestra of the Cambridge University Music Society.

 Martin Yates has made over 100 recordings, including (for Dutton Epoch) the world premier recordings of the complete symphonies, ballets and concertos of Richard Arnell, John Joubert's Symphony 2; Symphonies 3 & 4, Sinfonietta 1 & Piano Concerto 2 by Stanley Bate, Thomas Dunhill (Symphony in A), Erik Chisholm (Symphony No. 2), Peter Crossley-Holland (Symphony in D), String Orchestra music by Arnold Bax, Stephen Dodgson and Richard Arnell, Orchestral Songs by John Ireland, Arnold Bax and others, also Piano Concertos (with pianist Victor Sangiorgio) by Stanley Bate, Benjamin Godard and Franz Reizenstein and with pianist Peter Donohoe piano concertos by Malcolm Arnold, Alan Bush and Cyril Scott and with pianist Martin Roscoe the complete piano and orchestra works by Charles-Marie Widor.

 He has conducted several recordings of music by Ralph Vaughan Williams including Symphony 5, Concerto for Two Pianos, premier recordings of Serenade for small orchestra, Bucolic Suite, The Blue Bird & The Fat Knight, the entire scores of Scott of the Antarctic and 49th Parallel and the first modern recording of A London Symphony in its second version (1920).
 During the 1990s he made many recordings of complete musicals for TER, including Brigadoon, The Phantom of the Opera, Jesus Christ Superstar, Sweet Charity, Stop the World I Want to Get Off, The Fantasticks and Seven Brides for Seven Brothers.
-He conducted the highly regarded Royal National Theatre production of Carousel in London's west end and made the London cast recording.
+He conducted the highly regarded Royal National Theatre production of Carousel in London's West End and made the London cast recording.

 Composer

-As a composer his music for flute and piano has been recorded by flautist Anna Noakes.
-His flute sonata is subtitled Fire Island, but this is to be taken metaphysically and is not a reference to the New York State island.
+Yates's music for flute and piano has been recorded by flautist Anna Noakes.
+His flute sonata is subtitled Fire Island, but this is to be taken metaphysically and is not a reference to Fire Island, New York State.

 In 2015, he was commissioned by the Royal Ballet to write the score for Elizabeth, a ballet by Will Tuckett to a text by Alasdair Middleton.
 He wrote a musical with Dudley Stevens (The Soap Opera, 1986), seen briefly at the Piccadilly Theatre, London and another musical with Steve Devereaux (Wuthering Heights).